hadv/vito-interface/SAFE_TX_POOL_CONFIGURATION.md

 3. **Update the UI** to include the new network in the network selector

 4. **Deploy the contract** to the new network and update the configuration

+## Smart Contract Guard Integration

+When you configure a SafeTxPool address for a network, the Security tab automatically integrates with it:

+### Automatic Default Guard Address

+- **Pre-filled Address**: The Smart Contract Guard configuration automatically uses the SafeTxPool address as the default
+- **Visual Indicator**: Shows when the SafeTxPool address is being used as the guard
+- **Easy Override**: Users can still change to a different guard contract if needed

+### Usage Flow

+1. **Configure SafeTxPool**: Set the contract address in environment variables
+2. **Navigate to Security**: Go to Settings → Security tab
+3. **Set Guard**: The SafeTxPool address appears as the default guard address
+4. **One-Click Setup**: Click "Set Guard" to enable SafeTxPool as your Safe's guard

+### Benefits

+- **Streamlined Setup**: No need to manually enter the SafeTxPool address
+- **Reduced Errors**: Eliminates copy-paste mistakes
+- **Clear Indication**: Visual feedback when using the configured SafeTxPool
+- **Flexibility**: Still allows custom guard contracts when needed

+## Best Practices

+1. **Use Environment Variables**: Keep contract addresses in environment variables for easy deployment management
+2. **Test on Testnets**: Always test your configuration on testnets before deploying to mainnet
+3. **Verify Contracts**: Ensure all deployed contracts are verified on block explorers
+4. **Monitor Gas Costs**: Different networks have different gas costs - monitor and optimize accordingly
+5. **Backup Configuration**: Keep backup copies of your environment configuration files